 Qatar bans entry of people from India, 13 other countries

-Qatar has temporarily banned the entry of people coming from India and 13 other countries in the wake of the coronavirus outbreak.
-The temporary ban would also be applicable to people coming from Bangladesh, China, Egypt, Iran, Iraq, Lebanon, Nepal, Pakistan, Philippines, South Korea, Sri Lanka, Syria, and Thailand.
+Qatar has temporarily banned entry of people coming from India and 13 other countries in the wake of coronavirus outbreak.
+The temporary ban will also be applicable on people coming from Bangladesh, China, Egypt, Iran, Iraq, Lebanon, Nepal, Pakistan, Philippines, South Korea, Sri Lanka, Syria and Thailand.

-"This decision comes as a preventive measure due to the spread of coronavirus (COVID-19) worldwide," Qatar government said in a statement dated March 8.
-Flagship carrier Qatar Airways has also stopped flights from India, sources said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)